AymanBerri/Wikipedia-Elements-Analysis/README.md

   jupyter notebook
   ```

-Open chemical_elements_analysis.ipynb to explore the code and visualizations.
+Open Web Scraping Proj 1 to explore the code and visualizations.